Growing Guide

 Harvesting

-The broccoli rabe is ready to be harvested once the plant produces broccoli-like florets from the center of the plant.
-The best way to harvest is to cut the florets at the stem a few inches below the top of the floret before they bloom with yellow flowers.
+The kale leaves are ready to be harvested once the plant reaches about 12 inches in height and has multiple sets of leaves.
+The best way to harvest is to cut the larger, outer leaves leaving the inner leaves to continue to grow.
 As you harvest, more florets will form and grow.
 Wash and store in the fridge until ready to use.

 Planting